kamyarghiam/kalshi_bot/README.md

 export API_PASSWORD='some-password'
 ```

-And then adding the following to your bash / zsh profile: `source path/to /your/script.sh`
+And then adding the following to your bash / zsh profile: `source path/to /your/script.sh`.
+In order for functional tests to pass, your username and passowrd should coorespond to
+an actual username and password on Kalshi's demo website

 ### DESIGN